Bhargavram882/Medical_chatbot/README.md

 # Medical_chatbot
 Medical Chatbot is an important application for those suffering from various diseases and want to know the name and precautions of the disease they are suffering from without consulting a doctor.

+This is the code for frontend part of Medical chatbot.